BreadSet/partslinkListExtension/partslink-notes-privacy.md

 7. Changes to This Privacy Policy
 We may update this Privacy Policy from time to time.
 Any changes will be reflected in an updated version available within the extension or on our website.

-8. Contact Information
-If you have any questions or concerns regarding this Privacy Policy, please contact us at:
-Email: Thekaraliss@gmail.com